Nick Sun

-In 2004, Nick won Raw Comedy, a national competition for new comic talent run by the Melbourne International Comedy Festival.
+In 2004, Sun won Raw Comedy, a national competition for new comic talent run by the Melbourne International Comedy Festival.
 That same year, he also went on to win the So You Think You're Funny competition grand final, held at the Gilded Balloon as part of the Edinburgh Festival Fringe.

 Alongside his appearances at Australia's major comedy venues, Sun regularly appears at the Cracker Comedy Festival, Melbourne International Comedy Festival, Adelaide Fringe Festival, and Edinburgh Festival Fringe.
 In 2006, he performed at the invitation-only Just For Laughs Festival in Montreal, Canada.

-Nick's 2006 Melbourne International Comedy Festival show "Blood on the Yolks in the Key of Owls" was awarded the Director's Choice award by festival director Susan Provan.
+Sun's 2006 Melbourne International Comedy Festival show "Blood on the Yolks in the Key of Owls" was awarded the Director's Choice award by festival director Susan Provan.

-In 2009 Nick Sun Won the Sly Comedy Comedy Comedy Comedy Competition.

-Nick's favourite walk on song is "Here comes the Sun" by The Beatles.
+His favourite walk on song is "Here comes the Sun" by The Beatles.
 He usually takes the length of the song to get on stage.

-Nick stars in the Sci-fi feature film Astro Loco.
+Sun stars in the Sci-fi feature film Astro Loco.